Jay Michaelson

-Jay Michaelson is an American writer, journalist, professor, and rabbi.
+Jay Michaelson (born 1971-) is an American writer, journalist, professor, and rabbi.
 He is a visiting scholar at the Emory Center for Psychedelics and Spirituality and was a visiting professor at Harvard Law School in Spring 2025.
 Dr. Michaelson is a frequent commentator on CNN, and a contributor to Rolling Stone and other publications, having been the legal affairs columnist at The Daily Beast for eight years.
 He is the author of ten books, and won the 2023 National Jewish Book Award for scholarship and the 2023 New York Society for Professional Journalists Award for Opinion Writing.

 Journalism

 Michaelson's journalistic work has focused on the intersections of religion and law.
 He has written on the Supreme Court, the legal recognition of psychedelics, LGBT issues, climate change, antisemitism, voter suppression, judicial nominations, and other subjects, and has been featured on CNN, MSNBC, and Meet the Press.

 In 2013, Michaelson wrote the first long-form report on the right-wing religious exemptions movement, Redefining Religious Liberty: The Covert Campaign Against Civil Rights.
 Michaelson's work on this issue gained prominence a year later after the Hobby Lobby Supreme Court case and he has written many articles on religious liberty in Reuters, The Washington Post and other publications.

 From 2004 to 2017, Michaelson was a columnist and contributing editor to The Forward newspaper.
 In 2009, his essay entitled "How I'm Losing My Love for Israel" generated substantial controversy in the Jewish world, including responses from Daniel Gordis, and Jonathan Sarna, and prefigured the estrangement of progressive American Jews from the government of Israel.
 Michaelson was listed in the Forward 50 list of the most influential American Jews in 2009.